19-ade/For_your_consideration_crux/README.md

 I havent included the exported chat data for privacy purposes; although with a few modifications any conversation data(whatsapp , telegram etc) can be used to train the bot.

+**Disclaimer**:due to the absence of the whatsapp data the whatsapp_skwad.py wont work. in the chatbot script one can comment out the part where i cll the whatsapp_skwad function to run the chatbot.
+It will run ; will have basic greeting commands although it wont echo our whatsapp conversations.

 **continous_action_trial**: this is a q-table for continous action space for the gym enviroment (continousMountainCar-v0).
 I have included q-table for mountain car and cartpole so you can see the changes i made overtime  to achieve this .
 Im still working on DQN so in the next inductions perhaps you will see the DQN versioon.